Fundamentals of Blockchain technology

 Decentralization and elimination of intermediaries

-The decentralization Blockchain means that there is no single entity that controls all the information; instead, it is distributed across multiple nodes.
+The decentralization in blockchain it means that there is no single entity that controls all the information, but rather it is distributed among multiple nodes.
 This strengthens security and transparency.

-By eliminating intermediaries, transactions can be carried out directly between the parties, reducing costs, time, and the risk of fraud that is often present in traditional centralized systems.
+By eliminating intermediaries, transactions can be carried out directly between the parties, reducing costs, times and fraud risks that are usually present in traditional centralized systems.

 This structure allows information to be accessible to all participants, creating a reliable and collaborative environment that improves efficiency in different sectors.